1

 How can such disregard for Church authority and wisdom be a help in renewing the Church in these difficult times?
 When Catholics insist on reading Poem, despite Church condemnation,

-Comment: How can lower levels of the Church bureaucracy overturn a Papal order?
+Comment: How can lower levels of the ecclesiastical bureaucracy overturn a Papal order?
 The Papal Order to publish came first.
 According to Canon Law, it is not subject to a reversal by lower levels of the Church Hierarchy.

 I make these requests: First, read three hours of Scripture for every one hour spent in the Poem.
 The Church guarantees that the Bible is God's Word, inspired by the Holy Spirit.
 The Church has judged the Poem to be a poorly done human work.